Ke'Bryan Hayes Player Props: Pirates vs. Braves

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .243 with 16 doubles, five triples, five home runs and 16 walks.
+- Hayes has 16 doubles, five triples, five home runs and 16 walks while batting .243.

-- He has homered in five games this year (6.5%), leaving the park in 1.5% of his trips to the dish.
+- He has hit a long ball in 6.5% of his games this year, and 1.5% of his trips to the plate.

-- Hayes has had an RBI in 18 games this season (23.4%), including eight multi-RBI outings (10.4%).
-He has also driven in three or more of his team's runs in five contests.
+- In 23.4% of his games this year, Hayes has tallied at least one RBI.
+In eight of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 26 of 77 games this year, and more than once 6 times.
+- He has scored in 26 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.